Young Practitioners and Scholars Essay Competition 2024

-The Editorial Committee of the European Investment Law and Arbitration Review invites original, unpublished, high quality submissions for the Young Practitioners and Scholars Essay Competition 2022.
+The Editorial Committee of the European Investment Law and Arbitration Review invites original, unpublished, high-

-The essay competition is open to all practitioners, scholars and students from around the world.
+The essay competition is open to practitioners, scholars, and students from around the world.

 To be eligible, authors must at the time of submission:

 - have a PQE of 7 years or less (e.g., Year of Call 2016 or more recent); or